GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

  - SwingY - Rotation around the Y axis
  - SwingZ - Rotation around the Z axis

-Each of those degrees can be in one of three states as represented by @ref bs::D6JointMotion "D6JointMotion" enum:
+Each of those degrees can be in one of three states as represented by @bs::D6JointMotion enum:
  - Free - Axis is not constrained at all
  - Locked - Axis is immovable
  - Limited - Axis is constrained according to the provided *Limit* object